-“When Victoria passed their legislation, they saw a huge funding increase, and I know the other jurisdictions have seen palliative care increase, like Oregon had a bit of conversations around end of life,” Young said regarding palliative care.
+“When Victoria passed their legislation, they saw a funding increase, and I know the other jurisdictions have seen palliative care increase, like Oregon had better conversations around end of life,” Young said regarding palliative care.

 COVID PRESENTS ADDITIONAL CHALLENGES FOR TERMINALLY ILL BRITS